wtsia/Blog-Site/roverblog/content/posts/networks.md

 >
 > $min_v$ = selecting shortest distance

-What is the problem of distance vector routing, what is the count to infinity problem
+What is the problem of distance vector routing, what is the count to infinity problem?
+> If a node goes offline, and other nodes are not immediately aware.
+Then packets are still sent through the node believing it is reachable.
+The distance to that node keeps increasing in the routing tables (to infinity) until hitting a max.

 What do we mean by hierarchy routing?
+> network is divided into multiple levels or tiers of routers.
+> It goes from:
+>
+> "core routers" $\rarr$ "edge routers"
+>
+> This design allows for specialized routing protocols at each level of the hierarchy and can be optimized for needs.